Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Edensor Park, placing the area among the bottom 25% of areas assessed nationally

-Edensor Park has had approximately 26 dwelling approvals per year over the past five financial years, totalling around 132 homes.
-In FY-2026 so far, there have been 8 approvals recorded.
-The area has experienced population decline but housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Edensor Park has seen approximately 26 dwelling approvals per year over the past five financial years ending in June 2021.
+This totals an estimated 132 homes, with 12 approvals recorded so far in FY-26.
+The area has experienced population decline, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

 Frequently Asked Questions - Development